 While Grace Bible College does not formally place students in jobs or guarantee employment, the College is concerned that graduating students are fulfilling the mission of the College through employment in their degree fields or are pursuing further graduate studies.
-(Only students who earned a Bachelor's Degree are included.)
+Only students who earned a Bachelor's Degree are included.
+Rate is based on status one year after graduation.